 - 1. The moon revolves around the Earth every 27 days, but from Earth it appears to be 29.5 days, because the Earth's motion extends its full revolution. - 2.
-The moon takes the same amount of time to rotate once around on its axis as it does to revolve around the Earth so the same side of the moon always faces the Earth.
+The moon takes the same amount of time to rotate once around on its axis so the same side of the moon always faces the Earth.